 Backlinks do matter for SEO — they are up there with the most important ranking factors.
 To check how many backlinks you have, and what websites link to you, click Links on the left side menu of Search Console.
 Then click more on the Top linked pages table in the External links section.
 Sort Linking sites, and click on a line to see what domains link to your page.

-The truth is that GSC backlink report has too little information so you might be left asking yourself how to check backlink quality.
+The truth is that the backlink report of Google Search Console has too little information so you might be left asking yourself how to check backlink quality.
 There are no insights on when the backlink was created, what text is used for anchors, and whether the backlink is dofollow or not, so the information from Search Console may hardly be used in optimizing a backlink profile.

 If you want to get a high-quality backlink audit, you may use a tool like SEO SpyGlass.
 The tool collects the data with its own backlink index, but connecting your Google Search Console account to SEO SpyGlass will give you a more comprehensive picture of what your backlink profile is.

 Go to Backlink Profile and navigate through sections to get a good understanding of the quality of backlinks.
 See domain penalty risk to learn which backlinks should be disavowed.
 Visit other tabs to diversify anchor texts, track referral traffic, and receive other insights.Download SEO SpyGlass